 Only in Anthropic (2)

-OpenAI enjoys better community support, as evidenced by its higher GitHub stars and npm downloads, indicating a larger and more engaged user base.
+OpenAI shows stronger community support indicated by higher GitHub stars and npm downloads, suggesting a larger developer community and resource availability.

-OpenAI is easier to start with due to its extensive prompting guidance and front-end coding examples that facilitate quicker onboarding and usage.
+OpenAI may be easier to get started with due to its extensive prompting guidance, front-end coding examples, and wider community resources available.